zhixin9001/2021-SAA/note/tips.md

 - Neptune
     - a fast, reliable, fully managed graph database service

-- Amazon Kinesis Data Streams
-    - real-time processing of streaming big data, continuously, scalable, gigabytes
-    - Kinesis Data Streams Fanout
-        - By default, the 2MB/second/shard output is shared between all of the applications consuming data from the stream
-        - With enhanced fan-out developers can register stream consumers to use enhanced fan-out and receive their own 2MB/second pipe of read throughput per shard
 - AWS Database Migration Service
     - helps you migrate databases to AWS quickly and securely.
     - replicate your data with high availability and consolidate databases into a petabyte-scale data warehouse by streaming data to Amazon Redshift and Amazon S3.